-The student who wrote, “I’m not a pre-Madonna,” in her college application essay provided a good laugh to the admissions officers who read her application, as well as to a crowd of college counselors attending a session titled “Why Good Students Write Bad Essays” at the recent National Association of College Admission Counseling (NACAC) conference.
+The student who wrote, “I’m not a pre-Madonna,” in her college application essay provided a good laugh to the admissions officers who read her application, as well as to a crowd of college counselors attending a session titled “Why Good Students Write Bad Essays” at a National Association of College Admission Counseling (NACAC) conference.

 You might think that students who earn excellent grades and score well on standardized tests would have no trouble writing an effective college application essay, but these high achievers often struggle with their essays.